-Automation of application release (ARA) combines continuous integration and deployment processes with automation of deployment and coordination of release.
-Ideally, the toolsets are part of a chain that runs throughout the build, test and deployment of applications.
-Once ready, by simply pushing a button, applications and application updates can hit production.
+Automation of application release (ARA) combines continuous integration and deployment processes with the automation of deployment and coordination of release.
+Ideally, the toolsets are part of a chain that runs throughout the build, test, and implementation of applications.
+Once ready, by merely pushing a button, applications and application updates can hit production.
 In 2016, Gartner estimated the ARA market at $228.2 million, with an annual compound growth rate of 20% by 2020.
 The research firm expects 50% of companies to use application release automation by 2020, up from today’s 15%.

 Puppet Pipelines for Applications

 As with all ARA tools, Automic sits between your CI/CD processes and your stack of deployment, mixing them into a complete DevOps toolchain.
 And like any other ARA tool, Automic supports the standards that are the current ARA market cost-of-entry.
-It also supports a growing range of other tools, one of its strengths.
-Before being purchased by CA, Automic had good and growing support for existing tools, and working with CA increased its access to CA tools.
-Automic presents what it calls “Action Packs,” supporting new tools and platforms at a quite impressive rate.
+It also supports a growing range of different devices, one of its strengths.
+Before being purchased by CA, Automic had excellent and increasing support for existing tools, and working with CA increased its access to CA tools.
+Automatic presents what it calls “Action Packs,” supporting new tools and platforms at a quite impressive rate.

-PM and line-of-business sponsors such as Automic’s roll-up reporting environment, while operations staff love the wide range of tool support.
-About the product’s only common complaint is its lack of support for a variety of customization scripting languages— a complaint that is hardly unique to Automic in the DevOps world.
+PM and line-of-business sponsors such as Automic’s roll-up reporting environment, while operations staff love the full range of tool support.
+About the product’s only common complaint is its lack of support for a variety of customization, scripting languages— a claim that is hardly unique to Automic in the DevOps world.
 The Automic Marketplace includes available plug-ins for Automic.
-For most Dev/DevOps toolsets, Automic is well on its way to providing out-of-the-box support, and those it does not support can be integrated through its scripting language and/or APIs.
+For most Dev/DevOps toolsets, Automic is well on its way to providing out-of-the-box support, and those it does not support can be integrated through its scripting language and APIs.